 - The shell of turtles protects Box Jellyfish sting.

 - Box Jellyfish sting is fatal.

 - It can lead to death or permanent tissue damage.

-- The venom paralyses its prey by attacking the nervous system, heart and skin cells.
+- The venom paralyzes its prey by attacking the nervous system, heart, and skin cells.